Camilla Sacre-Dallerup: Life coaching career

 Sacre-Dallerup founded her own life coaching and mindful living business Zenme and lives in Los Angeles.
-She is the author of books, Strictly Inspirational (2015), a self-help book and autobiography, and Reinvent ME, a second self-help book, both published by Watkins Publishing. and is a life coach, hypnotherapist and meditation teacher.
+She is the author of Strictly Inspirational (2015), a self-help book and autobiography, and Reinvent ME, a second self-help book, both published by Watkins Publishing. and is a life coach, hypnotherapist and meditation teacher.

 Personal life

-Dallerup had danced and lived with Brendan Cole for six years before the first series of Strictly.
+Dallerup was in a relationship with her dance partner Brendan Cole for six years before the first series of Strictly.

 Dallerup married Hollyoaks actor Kevin Sacre on 29 July 2010 in a ceremony in Ibiza and the couple live between Los Angeles and Walton-on-Thames in Surrey.